sherzodcode/diary-API/readme.txt

 Today is a FIghtt dayyyy!!!
 Israel Adesanya vs Alex Poatan Pereira, there's still more than 10 hours until fight.
 It's 00:43 right now btw.
-And today i need fox problem with Prisma and Postgresql
+And today i need fox problem with Prisma and Postgresql Time is 19:11 , Today i just chilled.
+Cus today is sunday tho.
+Whatever i need to fix prisma problem.
+So In Sha Allah , after iftar i'm gonna start to do it

 ////////